Insurance Claims Start In Storm-Battered W.Va.

 "That kind of stuff is pretty common in a windstorm," Hall said.

 Handling damage claims in a natural disaster is nothing new for Hall.
-When he worked for another insurance carrier in Florida and in the West, he often dealt with the aftermath of hurricanes and tornadoes.
+When he worked for another insurance carrier in

 This past weekend's mammoth storm and the resultant damage rank with them, he said.